MMath option requirements

 - Discuss the co-op option with your supervisor(s), if applicable, and with your Graduate Coordinator

-- Have an initial study period of at least 2 academic terms as well as completion of 4 courses toward your coursework requirements
+- Have at least 2 academic terms as well as completion of 4 courses toward your coursework requirements

 - Have completed all remedial requirements and be in good standing

 - Attend mandatory co-op professional development sessions which are announced each term by the CS Graduate Office